Delhi: Lady Shri Ram, Venkateswara College, IP, Lady Irwin College receive bomb threat

 A series of bomb threats targeted Delhi's Lady Shri Ram College and Sri Venkateswara College, prompting swift police and fire department responses.

-Delhi University Colleges Lady Shri Ram College, Sri Venkateswara College, Lady Irwin College and IP College from Civil Lines received alarming calls on Thursday which is May 23,2024.
-The news agency ANI reported that fire tenders and Delhi Police promptly arrived at the scene to manage the situation.
+Delhi University Colleges Lady Shri Ram College, Sri Venkateswara College, Lady Irwin College and IP College received bomb threat calls on Thursday evening, ANI reported.
+Fire tenders and Delhi Police promptly reached the spot to manage the situation.
 This incident follows a series of threats that have unsettled various institutions in the Delhi-NCR region.

-After investigation, the calls to Venkateshwara, and Lady Shri Ram College were termed as Hawks calls.
+After investigation, the calls to Venkateshwara, and Lady Shri Ram College were turned out to be bogus.
 Talking about the situation, Delhi Police said, "Some calls were received regarding bomb threats in colleges.
 All are bogus calls.
 No need to worry".
 Investigations are being conducted at IP College and Lady Irwin College.

 On Wednesday, the Union Home Ministry office also received a bomb threat, which turned out to be a hoax.
 This was part of a broader pattern of threats targeting schools and hospitals in the area.
 Earlier in the week, three hotels in Bengaluru, including a five-star establishment, were also threatened with bombs.